veo-labs/openveo-player/docs/index.md

 # What's OpenVeo Player ?

-OpenVeo Player is an [AngularJS](https://angularjs.org/) directive to wrap an HTML5 or Vimeo player aiming to offer images synchronization and chapters.
+OpenVeo Player is an [AngularJS](https://angularjs.org/) directive to wrap an HTML5, Youtube or Vimeo player aiming to offer images synchronization and chapters.

 ## Compatibility